samyeule/minecraft-launcher-skin-extractor/README.md

 ### Your skins in the Minecraft launcher are stored in Base64.
 This is a simple Node.js script to extract them and turn them back into PNG files.

-To extract your skins, simply clone this repository and run this script:\
+To extract your skins, simply clone this repository, open the folder, and run this script:
 ```javascript
 node index.js
 ```